ploomber/ploomber/doc/get-started/basic-concepts.rst

 explains Ploomber's core concepts in detail and the overall design rationale.

-Ploomber is based on a simple principle: It is easier to understand (and solve) a problem when it is structured as small, isolated tasks.
+Ploomber is based on a simple principle: It is easier to understand (and solve) a problem when structured as small, isolated tasks.
 By adopting a *convention over configuration* philosophy, Ploomber allows you to quickly turn a collection functions, scripts, or notebooks into a data pipeline by following three simple conventions: